chaiyixiao/CryptogramTeamWork/GroupProject/Design-Team/design-discussion.md

 On the whole, it is a very straightforward and precise design.
 It covers almost every requirement(attribute and operation) from the instructions.
 The relationships between classes make good sense.
 The quantitative relations between classes are also described clearly.

 **Cons:**
 There are also some improvements can be made.
 First, Duplicate *ExternalWebService* can be reduced to one instance.
 Secondly, an extra utility class *CentralServer* can be used to assign identifiers to cryptograms, keeping the responsibility of *ExternalWebService* simple.
-Likewise, a *LocalServerWithStorage* can be store local data and used for user rankings calculation.
+Likewise, a *LocalServer* can be store local data and used for user rankings calculation.
 Besides, similar to the Library System in lecture video, *PlayerCryptogram* can be an association class.

 ## Design 3